HSLdevcom/parkandrideAPI/README.md

 # Development

+### Without livereload
+NOTE: Browser refresh is required when frontend resources are updated.
+* run `grunt watch` in application/src/main/frontend
+* run application with env_local profile.
+Application can be run
+  * from an IDE by running [fi.hsl.parkandride.Application](https://github.com/HSLdevcom/parkandrideAPI/blob/master/application/src/main/java/fi/hsl/parkandride/Application.java)
+  * from command line by running the packaged jar (non-frontend changes require restart)
+     * `java SPRING_PROFILES_ACTIVE=env_local -jar application/target/parkandride-application-0.0.1-SNAPSHOT.jar`

+### With livereload
+* do the steps defined in 'Without livereload'
-Install nginx and configure it as described in etc/nginx.conf.
-It routes /api requests to localhost:8080 and other (static resources) requests to localhost:9000.
+* install nginx and configure it as described in [etc/nginx.conf](https://github.com/HSLdevcom/parkandrideAPI/blob/master/etc/nginx.conf).
+It routes

-Start grunt watch in application/src/main/frontend (listens to localhost:9000).

-Run fi.hsl.parkandride.Application (listens to localhost:8080).
-Application uses by default H2 in-memory DB.
-See below for Postresql.
+  * /api requests to localhost:9100
+  * other requests to localhost:9000 (grunt-connect listens at this port)

 # Profiles